johnrobertlawson/evac/README.md

 If you're a slave to Python 2.x, it's easy to create a new Anaconda environment in Python 3.x (replace `yourcustomname` with the name of the new environment).

-`conda create -n yourcustomname python=3.5`
+`conda create -n yourcustomname python=3.6`

-It's important to use no higher than 3.5, as pygrib will not work with 3.6 via conda install.
+It's important to use no higher than 3.6, as some dependencies work with a maximum of 3.6 via conda install.

 As a sidenote, I encourage all users of Python to cite packages and acknowledge fellow users in publications and presentations.
 There is often little incentive for